kwpid/lim-rblx/replit.md

 - User wants a living documentation file that tracks game details

 ## Recent Changes (November 2, 2025)
+- **BUGFIX - SerialOwners Reset**: Fixed bug where stock item owners persisted in the Index after a data reset.
+When the data version changes (triggering a reset), the SerialOwners array is now properly cleared along with CurrentStock and Owners counts.
 - **QOL - Button UIStroke Colors**: AutoRoll and HideRolls buttons now have UIStroke colors that match their text colors:
   - AutoRoll: Green stroke when ON, red stroke when OFF
   - HideRolls: Bright red stroke when ON, dark red stroke when OFF